Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 ### Customising JupyterLite, and key features of Jupyter Everywhere

 Jupyter Everywhere, as we mentioned earlier, is built on top of JupyterLite.
-JupyterLite is a distribution of JupyterLab that removes Jupyter's server-side components with standards for in-browser communication with language kernels either in JavaScript or compiled to WebAssembly (WASM), shims for server-side Jupyter APIs, and in-browser file systems for storing user content and settings.
+JupyterLite is a distribution of JupyterLab that replaces Jupyter's server-side components with standards for in-browser communication with language kernels either in JavaScript or compiled to WebAssembly (WASM), shims for server-side Jupyter APIs, and in-browser file systems for storing user content and settings.

-Initially, we started developing the application as a JupyterLab extension rather than a JupyterLite extension to prototype the functionality we wanted to build first: interacting with the file system and downloading notebooks in various formats.
-This was because we wanted to get proofs of concept up and running as quickly as possible.
-JupyterLab provided a more familiar development environment, and we eventually switched to JupyterLite once we had a clearer idea of the workflow we wanted to implement.
+Initially, we started developing the application as a JupyterLab extension to prototype the functionality we wanted to build first: interacting with the file system and downloading notebooks in various formats.
+This enabled quick creation of the proof of concept, without the need to recompile JupyterLite during the initial iterations.
+Once we had a clearer idea of the UI and user workflows that needed to be implemented, we switched to a JupyterLite application.

 ### Facilitating notebook sharing and distribution

 Jupyter Everywhere aims to simplify the sharing and distribution of notebooks among students and educators.
 Given the lack of a backend database to store user data and notebooks grouped by accounts, we had to devise alternative methods for notebook sharing.
 To this end, our collaborators at CourseKata developed a sharing service that supports authentication via JWT (JSON Web Tokens).
-This sharing service allows authentication by virtue of various API endpoints to authenticate and refresh tokens, and to upload notebooks to a server.
+This sharing service allows authentication through various API endpoints to authenticate and refresh tokens, and to upload notebooks to a server.
 The server is connected to the Jupyter Everywhere frontend via a REST API.
 The notebook contents are stored in an AWS S3 bucket, with appropriate security measures to ensure that only authenticated users can upload and access notebooks.
-The database is a managed PostgreSQL instance that stores notebooks as IPYNB/JSON, with sharing-related metadata embedded as JSON fields in the notebook's "metadata" field.
+The database is a managed PostgreSQL instance that stores notebooks as `.ipynb` files, with sharing-related metadata embedded as JSON fields in the notebook's "metadata" field.

 The sharing service provides two key features:
 - Uploading notebooks to a server for storage and sharing